LauraAlspaugh/fs-journal/journal/04/questions.md

 08. What must you do in order to `await` a promise inside of a function?

-  > | You can use the 'await' keyword before a call to the function.|
+  > | You can use the 'await' keyword before a call to the function.
+We use this along with the 'async' keyword.|

 09. What is the purpose of encapsulation in programming?